 It is the responsibility of agents implementing these services to resolve StateProvinceId to a local identifier when needed.
 Further, because local identifiers are not unique outside of the organization that assigns them, it is not feasible to use local identifiers or SIF RefIds in student record exchange transactions, which span multiple trading partners.
 It is therefore assumed that any trading partner participating in a student record exchange program has obtained unique StateProvinceId identifiers for students involved in SRE transactions.

-Security

-[TBD.
-To what extend does SIF define the trust relationship between trading partners involved in Student Record Exchange transactions?]

 Services Overview

 Student Record Exchange Services are divided into two categories: Transaction Services and Consumer Services.